pdf-association/arlington-pdf-model/MODEL_NOTES.md

 * some predicates may make no sense for your use-case... this is because the Arlington PDF Model reflects what the spec states, not how it is to be interpreted!

 * be careful about making assumptions of streams vs dictionaries.
 As far as the Arlington PDF Model is concerned there is no real difference...

+* remember that an encrypted PDF file (_even with unknown encryption!_) can still be checked - only `string-*`s and `stream`s can't.
+But this is highly dependent on the PDF library and API in use as to whether this actually works.

+* remember that PDF dictionaries with duplicate keys **do** exist in the wild however many PDF libraries and APIs will hide this fact from users.